Kamaliprakash/Redux-Cart-page-main/Redux-Cart-Page/README.md

-React Cart card using Redux
+React Cart card using Redux.